PetukkaS/petukkas.github.io/docs/01_matematiikka/subfolder1Test.md

 ---
-title: Subfolder 2 Testpage 1
+title: Subfolder 1 Testpage 1
 layout: default
-parent: Subfolder 2
+parent: Matematiikka
 katex: true
 ---

-Subfolder 2, subpage 1
+Subfolder 1, subpage 1

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$